simple-guru/simple-guru.github.io/_posts/2016-05-01-Multiplcation.md

 >I beat the computer hands down!!

-My friend is not happy with the results.
-He is not gonna give up
+My friend is not happy with the results.He started scrambling something on his notebook.
+I got a little curious.
+He did a litle math and I could see his sparkling eyes beaming with confidence.I could see the dys and the dxs.
+I could smell something was fishy.

+>I could see the dys and the dxs.

+He started explaining what he was upto with these computation graphs.